SELF GUIDED AUDIO TOURS HAWAII

 It’s important to note that winter camping around Tahoe requires specialized gear, including a four-season tent, a warm sleeping bag, and appropriate winter clothing.

-Be prepared for snow and icy conditions and check weather and road conditions before heading out on a camping excursion.
-It is also recommended to make reservations in advance and to let someone know your camping plans.
+Be prepared for snow and icy conditions, and check the weather and road conditions before heading out on a camping excursion.

 What to Pack for Lake Tahoe in the Winter